Skip to main content Skip to secondary navigation

 The Program’s Story

 Stanford University alumnus and former Stanford Daily editor Rowland “Reb” Rebele and his wife Pat established the Rebele Journalism Internship Program in 1986.
 The Rebeles generously funded this program in support and encouragement of aspiring journalists and community newspapers with regional and national circulation.
 The Rebele program has given hundreds of Stanford students opportunities to learn about communities they covered, about journalism as an institution, and about themselves as people.
+Many Rebele internship alums have gone on to important roles in journalism.

 Eligibility and Application